 Another youth has the idea to document the day in the life of a primary school student from the Protection of Civilians (POC) site.
 Two others are excited to capture footage of newly arrived returnees coming from Sudan by bus.
 Another wants to do a report on traditional court proceedings related to youth cases.
 There’s kickboxing training ongoing in the POC, and fishing and river crossings happening every day.

-Youth peace committee members in Bentiu are determined to have their stories and the stories of their communities told to the world.
-Following an intensive crash course in camera basics, videography techniques, post-production and editing, and visual storytelling, a group of eight youth peace committee members created a plan to document 25 stories as a team – starting with 15 pressing stories they want to tell right away.
+With support of KOICA, UNDP trainers provided a group of eight youth peace committee members with an intensive crash course in camera basics, videography, post-production and editing, and visual storytelling.
+Together they created a plan to document 25 stories as a team – starting with 15 pressing stories they want to tell right away.

 “According to my plan, I will shoot a video about the football and volleyball games which are bringing the youth together in a peaceful way.
 Peace is important to us.
 A person cannot be free when staying in the POC, we cannot access many things there, including university studies,” said Eida Osama Mayian, 21, a youth leader and trainee from the POC.